You are here:

 Please note, our opening times on the first Wednesday of the month are as follows: 11am to 1pm and 2pm to 5pm.

 Order repeat prescriptions online

 We are trialling online ordering of prescriptions via Blue Cross Hammersmith Animal Hospital.

-If you wish to request a repeat prescription for collection from Hammersmith Animal Hospital only, please complete our form
+If you wish to request a repeat prescription for collection from Hammersmith Animal Hospital, please complete our form

 Is my pet eligible for treatment?